Alovoa/alovoa/README.md

 </p>

 Website: https://alovoa.com/
+Main repository: <a href="https://github.com/Alovoa/alovoa">Github</a>
 Mirror: <a href="https://codeberg.org/Nonononoki/alovoa">Codeberg</a>

+Like this project?
+Consider making a donation: <a href="https://alovoa.com/donate-list">https://alovoa.com/donate-list</a>

 Alovoa aims to be the first widespread free and open-source dating web platform.
 What differs this from other platform?
 - No ads